silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 `sevn.s` for the filename and press <kbd>Enter</kbd>.
 </div>

-If you want to check your work again:

-    # md5sum sevn.s
-    bedeba8cdfade20ece6a3e37da749435  sevn.s

 Now let's look at what this assembly says.
 Like the machine code, we can ignore the beginning because it's just part of the assembly format.
 The last four lines are the actual instructions and they correspond to the four instructions we saw